About Balance Transfers

 How long do balance transfer offers last?

-For a full list of New Zealand balance transfer offers including 0% balance transfer credit cards, low interest balance transfer credit cards visit our balance transfers page where you can compare and filter through the full list of New Zealand balance transfer credit cards.
+For a full list of New Zealand balance transfer offers including 0% balance transfer credit cards, low interest balance transfer credit cards visit our credit card balance transfer page where you can compare and filter through the full list of New Zealand balance transfer credit cards.

 What’s the catch?